Damocles-fr/jellyfin-imdb-episodes-heatmap-ratings-grid/README.md

 You should see an **IMDb Episodes Grid** drop-down section on supported series pages.

 ## Technical

-- Injects the grid directly into Jellyfin with the Jellyfin JavaScript Injector plugin
+- Injects the graph directly into Jellyfin with the Jellyfin JavaScript Injector plugin
 - DOM insertion in a stable location on series page (between Seasons and cast)
 - Because Jellyfin may keep hidden old pages in the DOM, the script always tries to target the currently visible details view
 - Data source : The heatmap data is loaded from the IMDb heatmap dataset by @mokronos